-However, if you are a professional photographer wanting to sell his/her photography online, then the 15 places mentioned in this article are going to be your sook for selling photos online.
+However, suppose you are a professional photographer wanting to sell his/her photography online.
+In that case, the 14 places mentioned in this article will be your sook for selling photos online.

 1. Getty Images

 Getty Images are one of the most premium places to sell photos online.
-Since it joined hands with Google, it has an ocean available for images as well as for its market.
+Since it joined hands with Google, it has an ocean available for images and for its market.

-Your chances to become a contributor to this place are pretty high.
+Your chances of becoming a contributor to this place are pretty high.
 Also, you may get a high return on your sold images as people here are first they’ll have to buy a Rights Managed license.
-That means people don’t pay for the pictures themselves, but the right to use them on specific platforms such as the web or print.
+That means people don’t pay for the pictures themselves but the right to use them on specific platforms such as the web or print.
 You have the chance to earn 20% in commission.

 Shutterstock is a min-stock site where photos are less expensive and non-exclusive.
-The way to increase downloads is by contributing a large number of images that can be used as visual metaphors.
+The way to increase downloads is by contributing many images that can be used as visual metaphors.

 Large profits shouldn’t be expected from here, but it’s a good place if you’re just starting out.
-Payments are based on your earnings over time and range from 20% to 30%.
+Payments are based on your earnings over time, ranging from 20% to 30%.
 There’s also an affiliate program where you can earn some extra money if you refer new photographers or clients.

 Alamy pays contributors monthly and has a diverse payment structure to sell photos online.
-Sales through its own website earn photographers 50%, Distributors earn 70%, Novel Use earns 50%.
+Sales through its website earn photographers 50%.
+Distributors make 70%, and Novel Use reaches 50%.
 Payments are deposited monthly, as long as your Cleared Funds are $50 or more.

-Apart from good payments, it also doesn’t ask you to sell photos to them exclusively. hence, it becomes the number one place to sell photography online – if you’re not looking for any fancy and established place like Getty.
+Apart from reasonable payments, it also doesn’t ask you to sell photos to them exclusively.
+Hence, it has become the number one place to sell photography online – if you’re not looking for any fancy and established place like Getty.

 iStock is an offshoot of Getty Images.
-Here, to sell photos online, the commission you get ranges between 25% to 45% depending on whether your images are non-exclusive or exclusive.
+Here, to sell photos online, the commission you get ranges from 25% to 45%, depending on whether your images are non-exclusive or exclusive.

 5. Adobe Stock